willoleary6/React-Training/docs/testing/unit-testing.md

 ```

-This boilerplate uses Redux, partially because it turns our data flow into
+This boilerplate uses Redux, partially because it turns our addedQuotes flow into
 testable (pure) functions.
 Using the `NavBar` component above,
 let's see what testing the actions and the reducer would look like.